Life Recovery Program Overview

 Please be aware that we are often at full capacity.
 The need for homeless services —particularly shelter— frequently exceeds what we are able to provide.
 We are actively seeking additional donors to help expand our capacity and serve more people.

 To preserve the safety, integrity, and sustainability of both the Program and the Mission, we ask that you carefully review the physical, behavioral, and other basic requirements listed below.
+Additional factors —such as criminal background— are considered on a case-by-case basis.
 Please note: this page offers only a general overview and does not include all criteria involved in the intake process.

 Some Requirements for Admission